- Saarburg

 Below the waterfall in Saarburg, the waterwheels of the Hackenberger Mill from the 13th/14th century are turning.
 Originally, there was an oil mill, as well as a fulling mill and a grain mill in operation here.

-Below the waterfall in Saarburg, the mill wheels of the Hackenberger Mill from the 13th/14th century are turning.
-Originally, there was an oil mill as well as a dye and a grain mill in operation here.
+Below the waterfall in Saarburg, the water wheels of the Hackenberger Mill from the 13th/14th century are turning.
+Originally, there was an oil mill, a fulling mill, and a grain mill operating here.
 Grain was ground here until 1974.
-In the cellar of the mill, many gears can be viewed that are connected by a leather belt to the grinding mill on the upper floor.
-Various grinding machines and other devices can be seen in the upper rooms that gradually produce finer flour from the ground grains.
+In the basement of the mill, visitors can see the many gears that are connected to the grinding stone on the upper floor by a leather belt.
+In the upper rooms, various grinding devices and other equipment can be seen, gradually producing finer flour from the ground grains.
 Film screening: "From Grain to Flour".

 - With the audio tour (in German), guests can learn more about the Hackenberger Mill and the work of the miller.

-- Electronic functional model that illustrates the path of water up to the grinding of the grain
+- Electronic functional model that depicts the water's journey until the grain is ground

 Info: Guided tours for groups are available upon request.

-Information about the Saar-Obermosel vacation region can be found at www.saar-obermosel.de
+Information on the Saar-Obermosel holiday region can be found at www.saar-obermosel.de

 On the map